Gaussian process introductory tutorial in Python

 And the marginal distribution can be written as:

-$$ p(\mathbf{f}_A, \mathbf{f}_B) \sim \mathcal{N}(\boldsymbol \mu, \mathbf{K}). \text{ Then:} \\ p(\mathbf{f}_A) = \int_{\mathbf{f}_B} p(\mathbf{f}_A, \mathbf{f}_B) \text{d} \mathbf{f}_B = \mathcal{N}(\boldsymbol \mu_A, \mathbf{K}_{A A}) %\\ % p(\mathbf{f}_B) = \int_{\mathbf{f}_A} p(\mathbf{f}_A, \mathbf{f}_B) \text{d} \mathbf{f}_A = % \mathcal{N}(\boldsymbol \mu_B,\mathbf{K}_{B B}) $$
+$$ p(\mathbf{f}_A, \mathbf{f}_B) \sim \mathcal{N}(\boldsymbol \mu, \mathbf{K}). \text{ Then:} \\ p(\mathbf{f}_A) = \int_{\mathbf{f}_B} p(\mathbf{f}_A, \mathbf{f}_B) \text{d} \mathbf{f}_B = \mathcal{N}(\boldsymbol \mu_A, \mathbf{K}_{A A}) %\\ % p(\mathbf{f}_B) = \int_{\mathbf{f}_A} p(\mathbf{f}_A, \mathbf{f}_B) \text{d} \mathbf{f}_A = % \mathcal{N}(\boldsymbol \mu_B,\mathbf{K}_{B B}) $$The marginalization property means that the training data that have and any (potentially infinite in number) test data $f_*$ that we have not seen (yet), follow a (potentially infinite) Gaussian distribution with mean and covariance:

-$$ \boldsymbol \mu_{\infty} = \begin{bmatrix} \boldsymbol \mu_{\!_\mathbf{X}} \\ \cdots \\ \cdots \end{bmatrix} \; \; \text{and} \; \; \mathbf{K}_{\infty} = \begin{bmatrix} \mathbf{K}_{\!_\mathbf{X} \!_\mathbf{X}} & \cdots \\ \cdots & \cdots \end{bmatrix} $$
+$$ \boldsymbol \mu_{\infty} = \begin{bmatrix} \boldsymbol \mu_{\!_\mathbf{X}} \\ \cdots \\ \cdots \end{bmatrix} \; \; \text{and} \; \; \mathbf{K}_{\infty} = \begin{bmatrix} \mathbf{K}_{\!_\mathbf{X} \!_\mathbf{X}} & \cdots \\ \cdots & \cdots \end{bmatrix} $$where $\mathbf{X}$ is training inputs and $\mathbf{K}_{XX}$ is the covariance matrix constructing by evaluating the covariance function at all given inputs.

 So, in the Gaussian process case (assuming 0 mean) we have a joint Gaussian distribution of the training and the (potentially infinite!) test data:

-Here, $\mathbf{K}_\ast$ is the (cross)-covariance matrix obtained by evaluating the covariance function in pairs of training inputs $\mathbf{X}$ and test inputs $\mathbf{X_*}$, ie.
+$$ \begin{bmatrix}\mathbf{f} \\ \mathbf{f}^*\end{bmatrix} \sim \mathcal{N}\left(\mathbf{0}, \begin{bmatrix} \mathbf{K} & \mathbf{K}_\ast \\ \mathbf{K}_\ast^\top & \mathbf{K}_{\ast,\ast}\end{bmatrix}\right) $$Here, $\mathbf{K}_\ast$ is the (cross)-covariance matrix obtained by evaluating the covariance function in pairs of training inputs $\mathbf{X}$ and test inputs $\mathbf{X_*}$, ie.

-$$ \mathbf{K}_\ast = k(\mathbf{X}, \mathbf{X}_*) . $$
+$$ \mathbf{K}_\ast = k(\mathbf{X}, \mathbf{X}_*) . $$Similarly:

-Interestingly, conditioning a multivariate Gaussian to obtain the posterior distribution also yields a Gaussian: Again, if $$ p(\mathbf{f}_A, \mathbf{f}_B) \sim \mathcal{N}(\boldsymbol \mu, \mathbf{K}). \; \; \text{Then:} \\ p(\mathbf{f}_A | \mathbf{f}_B) = \mathcal{N}(\boldsymbol \mu_A + \mathbf{K}_{AB} \mathbf{K}^{-1}_{BB} (\mathbf{f}_B - \boldsymbol \mu_B), \mathbf{K}_{AA} - \mathbf{K}_{AB}\mathbf{K}_{BB}^{-1}\mathbf{K}_{BA})% \\ % p(\mathbf{f}_B | \mathbf{f}_A) = \mathcal{N}(\cdots, \cdots) $$
+$$ \mathbf{K}_{\ast\ast} = k(\mathbf{X}_*, \mathbf{X}_*) . $$Interestingly, conditioning a multivariate Gaussian to obtain the posterior distribution also yields a Gaussian: Again, if $$ p(\mathbf{f}_A, \mathbf{f}_B) \sim \mathcal{N}(\boldsymbol \mu, \mathbf{K}). \; \; \text{Then:} \\ p(\mathbf{f}_A | \mathbf{f}_B) = \mathcal{N}(\boldsymbol \mu_A + \mathbf{K}_{AB} \mathbf{K}^{-1}_{BB} (\mathbf{f}_B - \boldsymbol \mu_B), \mathbf{K}_{AA} - \mathbf{K}_{AB}\mathbf{K}_{BB}^{-1}\mathbf{K}_{BA})% \\ % p(\mathbf{f}_B | \mathbf{f}_A) = \mathcal{N}(\cdots, \cdots) $$

 In the GP context this can be used for inter/extrapolation.
 Assume that we have a function $f$ with input domain $\mathcal{X} = \mathbb{R}$ and we set a GP prior on $f$ (so, now we use $f$ to denote function evaluations, rather than random variables).
 Also assume that we have a training set $\mathbf{X} = [x_1, x_2, \dots x_N]$.
 Then, we can condition on the function ouputs evaluated on the training set in order to perform inference for the function value at any input location $x_* \in \mathbb{R}$.
 This conditioning means finding the GP posterior process:

-$$ p(\mathbf{f_*} | \mathbf{f_1}, \cdots, \mathbf{f_N}) = p(f(x_*) | f(x_1), \cdots, f(x_N)) \\ \sim \mathcal{N}(\mathbf{K}_*^\top \mathbf{K}^{-1} \mathbf{f}\; , \; \mathbf{K}_{*,*} - \mathbf{K}_*^\top \mathbf{K}^{-1} \mathbf{K}_*) $$
+$$ p(\mathbf{f_*} | \mathbf{f_1}, \cdots, \mathbf{f_N}) = p(f(x_*) | f(x_1), \cdots, f(x_N)) \\ \sim \mathcal{N}(\mathbf{K}_*^\top \mathbf{K}^{-1} \mathbf{f}\; , \; \mathbf{K}_{*,*} - \mathbf{K}_*^\top \mathbf{K}^{-1} \mathbf{K}_*) $$Remember, the test inputs $\mathbf{X}_*$ appear in the above expression inside $\mathbf{K}_*$ and $\mathbf{K}_{**}$.

 As is standard in probabilistic regression, we assume a noise model.
 We take:

-$$ y = f(x) + \epsilon $$
+$$ y = f(x) + \epsilon $$where:

-$$ f \sim \mathcal{GP}(0, k(x,x')) $$
+$$ f \sim \mathcal{GP}(0, k(x,x')) $$and

-$$ \epsilon \sim \mathcal{N}(0,\sigma^2 I) \; \; \; \; \; \; \; \; \; (1) $$
+$$ \epsilon \sim \mathcal{N}(0,\sigma^2 I) \; \; \; \; \; \; \; \; \; (1) $$where non-bold symbols now denote single elements from the training vectors.

 The covariance function $k(x,x')$ is a function which takes as inputs pairs in the input domain and returns their co-variance.
 By denoting $k(\mathbf{X},\mathbf{X})$ we mean that we evaluate the covariance function in the whole training set, $\mathbf{X}$, and this gives us back a covariance matrix.